scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ## Scalatron Dependency and Tests

 Next, I want to add the dependency to the Scalatron jar file to the project.
-As Scalatron isn�t published anywhere, I�ll just create a lib directory and put the jar file from the Scalatron distribution in there.
+As Scalatron isn't published anywhere, I'll just create a lib directory and put the jar file from the Scalatron distribution in there.

-Another basic thing that�s still missing from the build is the configuration of some kind of tests.
-I absolutely want to write tests against my bot�s functionality, as it�s very difficult to debug a bot during a running bot war.
-I�ll use *Specs2* for that, of course, because it�s all kinds of genius.
-We�ll add the following lines to our `botSettings`:
+Another basic thing that's still missing from the build is the configuration of some kind of tests.
+I absolutely want to write tests against my bot's functionality, as it's very difficult to debug a bot during a running bot war.
+I'll use *Specs2* for that, of course, because it's all kinds of genius.
+We'll add the following lines to our `botSettings`:

     libraryDependencies ++= Seq(
       "org.specs2" %% "specs2" % "1.8.2" % "test",